ColeSeverson/DataStructures/README.md

 ## Installation

 Follow normal git procedures, fork the repository if you would like to pull request or clone it otherwise.
+To use one of the structures just include the header.